Techmaster999/CSC-131-Zeus-Volunteers/README.md

 # CSC-131-Zeus-Volunteers

 Zeus Volunteers will be a volunteering website that allows coomuinities to volunteer for events in there local area.
-THe site will allow organizers the create volunteer events of different types like cultural, medical, environmental, Neighborhood cleanups, and more.
+The site will allow organizers the create volunteer events of different types like cultural, medical, environmental, neighborhood cleanups, and more.

 # Core Features